bianca26/graph-adaptive-activation-functions-gnns/README.md

 <img src="images/gcnn_convolved_feature.png" width="450" height="80"  />

-The convolved feature is a graph signal and it is subsequently passed through an activation function to obtain the *f*th convolutional layer output as
+The convolved feature is a graph signal and it is subsequently passed through the nonlinear component of the GCNN, namely an activation function, to obtain the *f*th convolutional layer output as

 <img src="images/gcnn_activation_function.png" width="250" height="50"  />